JuliaLang/julia/CONTRIBUTING.md

 earlier Julia releases.
 To maintain compatibility across releases, use [`Compat.jl`](https://github.com/JuliaLang/Compat.jl/).
 Find the fix for your package from the README, and specify the minimum version of Compat that provides the fix in your REQUIRE file.
-To tag the correct minimum version, refer to [this guide](https://github.com/JuliaLang/Compat.jl/#tagging-the-correct-minimum-version-of-compat).
+To find the correct minimum version, refer to [this guide](https://github.com/JuliaLang/Compat.jl/#tagging-the-correct-minimum-version-of-compat).

 ### Writing tests